N8Stewart/ChuckMyPhone/README.md

 * If you feel a third-party or owner of this copyright has infringed on the intellectual property rights of this application, you can contact us at ChuckMyPhoneTeam@gmail.com.
 * Under no circumstances will advertisements be displayed on this application.
 The creators of this application are not getting paid to provide endorsement whatsoever.
 * No sensitive information is being held or processed by this application.
 We highly recommend against reusing a common password with use of this site.
+* Other user's usernames may contain lewd content.
+By using this application, you accept that seeing this lewd content is possible